Senior Integrated Project (SIP) Guidelines

 Grants and Funding for Research

 There are some funding sources available for SIPs that meet certain criteria, such as the Hough Grant (call for applications goes out in spring), or the Beeler Fellowship (Due Week 3 of Spring) for research abroad (up to $2,750).
 A list of most of these sources is available from CIP or on the Grants & Fellowships website.
 There are grants to support individual, independent projects completed during official Kalamazoo College breaks (i.e. Summer, Winter, or Spring break).
 Eligibility will be determined based on financial need, project proposal, and host partner support.
-Please be aware that the application timelines for these grants and scholarships do not always align with the departmental timeline for the SIP proposal process.
-Look at the deadlines carefully and plan accordingly.
+Please be aware that the application timelines for these grants and scholarships do not

 Exceptional projects may be considered for honors.
 There are no length requirements for Honors in the SIP.
 The SIP is read by two faculty members who must agree to award Honors.
 A student must also make a formal presentation during the German Studies Department’s SIP Symposium in spring term.